cj-mills/christianjmills/_posts/2021-3-24-Create-a-Shape-Key-Motion-Graphic-With-the-Blender-Python-API.md

 ## Add Shape Keys

 We can add shape keys with the `bpy.ops.object.shape_key_add()` method.
 To deform the plane, we need to access its vertices.
-We can do this in edit mode with the `bmesh` module as well.
+We can do this in edit mode with the `bmesh` module.

+We first enter edit mode for the plane with `bpy.ops.object.mode_set(mode="EDIT")`.
+We can then create a new BMesh representation for the current mesh in edit mode using `bm = bmesh.from_edit_mesh(mesh)`.

+The vertices are stored in `bm.verts`, but we need to create our own list index it directly.

 Unlike the tutorial video, I just set the positions for the inner vertices directly.
 It took some trial and error to determine the correct indices for the inner vertices.

+After freeing the BMesh representation, we can enter object mode with `bpy.ops.object.mode_set(mode="OBJECT")`.

 ![add-shape-keys](..\images\shape-key-motion-graphic-bpy\add-shape-key-1v2.png)